piegope/doc/docs/en/kb/remote-desktop-manager/knowledge-base/it-asset-entry.md

 ---
 eleventyComputed:
   title: IT asset entry
-  description: The IT Asset entry is useful for storing information about a large number of IT assets, such as computers, monitors, printers, and their status.
+  desription: The IT Asset entry is useful for storing information about a large number of IT assets, such as computers, monitors, printers, and their status.
 ---
 The ***IT Asset*** entry is useful for storing information about a large number of IT assets, such as computers, monitors, printers, and their status.

 1. In {{ en.RDM }}, create a new entry.